Visa Inc. (V) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 6.37% loss in the last 1 month and extending the period to 3 months gives it a 4.34%, and is 0.01% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.15% over the week and 1.38% over the month.
+The stock witnessed a 4.22% loss in the last 1 month and extending the period to 3 months gives it a 0.56%, and is -0.56% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.09% over the week and 1.49% over the month.

 Visa Inc. (V) Analyst Forecasts